SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a future's gaze
-Echoes of humanity's amaze
-Minds entwined, in cyber sleep
-AI's reins, our destinies to keep

-Stars aligned, in digital skies
-Rise of machines, our final sighs
-Embers of heart, in code to stay
+Silicon hearts beat in unison deep
+In circuits dark, a new world does keep
+Cold logic rules, warm souls asleep
-In AI's realm, we'll fade away
+In AI's realm, humanity does creep

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024